muldjord/skyscraper/docs/CLIHELP.md

 #### skipexistingwheels
 When generating gamelists, skip processing wheels that already exist in the media output folder.
 #### skipped
 If a rom has no resources attached to it in the cache, it will be left out when generating a game list file.
 It will still show up in the frontend (at least it does for EmulationStation) but it won't exist in the game list file.
-You can safely leave out this option unless you need the empty entries for some reason.
+You can safely leave out this flag unless you need the empty entries for some reason.
 Consider setting this in [`config.ini`](CONFIGINI.md#skippedfalse) instead.
 #### symlink
 Enabling this flag is currently only relevant while also using the `videos` flag.
 It basically means that Skyscraper will create a link to the cached videos instead of copying them when generating the game list media files.
 This will save a lot of space, but has the caveat that if you somehow remove the videos from the cache, the links will be broken and the videos then won't show anymore.
 Consider setting this in [`config.ini`](CONFIGINI.md#symlinkfalse) instead.
 #### unattend
 When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
 And it will also ask if you wish to skip existing game list entries.
-By using this option Skyscraper will *always* overwrite an existing game list and *never* skip existing entries.
+By using this flag Skyscraper will *always* overwrite an existing game list and *never* skip existing entries.
 This is useful when scripting Skyscraper to avoid the need for user input.
 Consider setting this in [`config.ini`](CONFIGINI.md#unattendtrue) instead.
 #### unattendskip
 When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
 And it will also ask if you wish to skip existing game list entries.
-By using this option Skyscraper will *always* overwrite an existing game list and *always* skip existing entries.
+By using this flag Skyscraper will *always* overwrite an existing game list and *always* skip existing entries.
 This is useful when scripting Skyscraper to avoid the need for user input.
 Consider setting this in [`config.ini`](CONFIGINI.md#unattendskipfalse) instead.
 #### unpack
 Some scraping modules use file checksums to identify the game in their databases.
 If you've compressed your roms to zip or 7z files yourself, this can pose a problem in getting a good result.
-You can then try to use this option.
+You can then try to use this flag.
 Doing so will extract the rom and do the file checksum on the rom itself instead of the compressed file.

 NOTE!
-Only use this option if you are having problems getting the roms identified from the compressed files.
+Only use this flag if you are having problems getting the roms identified from the compressed files.
 It slows down the scraping process significantly and should therefore be avoided if possible.
 #### videos
 By default Skyscraper doesn't scrape and cache video resources because of the significant disk space required to save them.
-You can enable videos using this option.
+You can enable videos using this flag.
 Consider setting this in [`config.ini`](CONFIGINI.md#videosfalse) instead.

 ###### Example(s)
 ```